probablygab/nano-nn/README.md

 - You can see the values of every neuron and weights.
 - You can see how neurons react to your input.
-- You can see the current prediction the network assigns to your input.
+- You can see the current prediction for your input.

 A canvas on the lower left of the screen allows the user to draw a number.